Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources

 This forms a real vector space of dimension $d^2-1$.
 Its complexification is the special linear Lie algebra $\mathfrak{sl}(d,\mathbb{C}) = \{X \in M_d(\mathbb{C}) : \tr(X) = 0\}$.
 The \emph{adjoint representation} $\Ad\colon \SU(d) \to \GL(\mathfrak{su}(d))$ is defined by conjugation:

 for $g \in \SU(d)$ and $X \in \mathfrak{su}(d)$.
 Since unitary conjugation preserves the Hilbert-Schmidt inner product, this action is unitary.
-A crucial property is that the irreducibility of this action is insensitive to complexification: the action on $\mathfrak{su}(d)$ is irreducible if and only if the complexified action on $\mathfrak{sl}(d,\mathbb{C})$ is irreducible.
+The irreducibility of this action is insensitive to complexification: the action on $\mathfrak{su}(d)$ is irreducible if and only if the complexified action on $\mathfrak{sl}(d,\mathbb{C})$ is irreducible.

 We now establish the connection between the subgroup dimension and the representation.

 \begin{lemma} Let $K$ be a closed subgroup of $\SU(d)$ with positive dimension.
 Then, the adjoint representation of $K$ on $\mathfrak{su}(d)$ is reducible unless $K = \SU(d)$. \end{lemma}